Perfect Golf Swing Review: A Critical Review of the Golf Swing

 Introduction:

 This website consists of three sections.
-The first section is a free online review of the modern, total body golf swing.
-The second section is called "miscellaneous golf swing instructional topics" and it has many review papers on different aspects of the golf swing, and it reflects my latest thinking on the golf swing, with a major emphasis on golf swing biomechanics and golf swing mechanics.
-The third section is the swing video lesson section and it includes video lessons on different aspects of the golf swing.
+The first section is my free online review of the golf swing.
+The second section is called "miscellaneous golf swing instructional topics" and it has many review papers on different aspects of the golf swing, and it reflects my analytical thinking regarding the golf swing, with a major emphasis on golf swing biomechanics and golf swing mechanics.
+The third section called "Newton Golf Institute Golf Forum Posts" contains some of my posts from the Newton Golf Institute's golf forum, which I have been running since ~2012.

 Introduction to the main section of my golf website

 The second major change that occurred during that 2008 - 2009 time period is that I increasingly focused my attention on describing the biomechanics of the golf swing.
-As a retired physician with a MD degree, and also a BSc degree with majors in anatomy and physiology, I believe that I know much more about human anatomy, human physiology and human biomechanics than all the famous professional golf instructors.
-I have used this knowledge to write a few review papers that describe different aspects of the biomechanics of the golf swing, and these review papers are listed in the "miscellaneous topics" section.
+As a retired physician with a MD degree, and also a BSc degree with majors in anatomy and physiology, I believe that I know much more about human anatomy, human physiology and human biomechanics than many famous professional golf instructors.
+I have used this knowledge to write a few review papers that describe different aspects of the biomechanics of the golf swing, and these review papers are listed in the "miscellaneous topics" section of this golf website.

 Website visitors may note that there are a number of contradictions in my expressed opinions regarding golf swing mechanics/biomechanics when they read different review papers, and that phenomenon is due to the fact that there is a continuous/ongoing improvement in my understanding of golf swing mechanics/biomechanics with each passing year.
-I have not always revised my "old" opinions expressed in my older review papers, and a website visitor should therefore look at the dates of publication/revision of my review papers to determine which is more recent (and therefore more accurately reflective of my latest thinking regarding golf swing mechanics/biomechanics).
+I have not revised my "old" opinions expressed in my older review papers, and a website visitor should therefore look at the dates of publication/revision of my review papers to determine which is more recent (and therefore more accurately reflective of my latest thinking regarding golf swing mechanics/biomechanics).
 The review papers listed in my "miscellaneous topics" section are listed in reverse chronological order - with my most recent review papers at the top of the list, and my oldest review papers at the bottom of the list.
+I stopped writing review papers, and I stopped revising my basic chapters (in the main section of my golf website) in 2021.
+However, my knowledge regarding optimum golf swing biomechanics has continued to increase, and I now (in 2025) regard my basic chapters as being outdated and not reflective of my current thinking.
+To learn more about my latest thinking regarding golf swing biomechanics/mechanics, one needs to visit the Newton Golf Institute Golf Forum at https://newtongolfinstitute.proboards.com/ .
+I have written >5,000 posts in that forum during the past ~13 years, mainly in the sub-section called "Golf Swing Instruction".
+Those more recent posts reflect my latest thinking regarding golf swing biomechanics/mechanics and they are very detailed and very comprehensive, and they would fill a few thousand letter-sized pages if printed out.
+I plan to copy some of my most important, and most insightful, NGI golf forum posts and present them in the third section of this website, which I have called "Newton Golf Institute Golf Forum Posts".
+As of 2025, I have only copied a small fraction (<2%) of my most insightful NGI golf forum posts to this golf website, and I may never succeed in completing such a massive/major undertaking.
+If you are interested in learning more about my thinking regarding optimum golf swing bioechanics/mechanics, then you need to read my NGI golf forum posts (where I post under the internet name of "Imperfect Golfer").

 Personal golfing background

 I only started to play golf when I retired in 2002.
 I couldn't break 100 for the first few years, despite a fair number of lessons from different golf instructors.
 I decided to independently study the golf swing in great depth in 2005, and I read numerous golf instructional books in 2005 and 2006.
-My knowledge of golf swing biomechanics/mechanics increased exponentially during the years 2007-2011.
-I have subsequently used that knowledge to self-improve my own golf swing.
-I am now playing to a 6-handicap and I frequently break 80 - despite my lack of athletic skills and physical inflexibility problems.
-My best-ever score for 18-holes is 70.
+My knowledge of golf swing biomechanics/mechanics increased exponentially during the years 2007 - 2011 and to a much greater degree after 2011.
+I have subsequently used that knowledge to self-improve my personal golf swing.
+I am presently 77 years old (in the year 2025) and I usually score in the low 80s.
+I occasionally break 80 and score in the mid-70s - despite my lack of athletic skills and major physical inflexibility problems.
+My best-ever score for 18-holes is 69 (a fluke golf round that happened when I was 71 years old).

 Goal of my golf website